learn-co-curriculum/programming-univbasics-the-variable-lookup-expression/README.md

 Child: Doggie!
 Parent: That’s right.
 Doggie!

-If you think about it, most of children's education until early elementary school is giving them thousands of assignment expressions so they can participate in the world: "Red," "one," "eleven," "far."

-It turns out, Ruby is no different.

-In a brand new session of IRB, Ruby knows about rules of expression evaluation, some operators, and some special words.
-Everything else you have to "load into" Ruby.
-The tool for this is the _assignment expression_

 Let’s compare teaching a baby a four-legged animal's name and teaching Ruby that `a` is `4`.